alexbosy/spring-webflux-data-jdbc-demo/README.md

 ##### Request data validation:

-All request data fields must be not empty and have some max length limits (on your choice).
+All request data fields must be not empty and have some min/max length limits (on your choice).
+Email address must be of a valid form (use corresponding RegEx pattern).

 ##### Business validation: